svirgilgood/shulgi/README.md

 Spanish (sp).
 To use the language codes, seperate the language code from the search term with a colon(:).Like: `de: Hallo`, or `sp: hola`.

+Shulgi also supports keyboard shortcuts.
+On Windows `Ctrl+Shift+U` will open the popup html file.
+And `Ctrl+Shift+Y` will open Google Translate with whatever is in the clipboard.
+For Mac, just use the `Cmd` key.
+Both of these keyboard shortcuts can by combined: Hold down `Ctrl+Shift`, and then press `U` and then `Y` and Shulgi will open the Google Translate page.

 ## Installing

 Soon this extension will soon be available in the Chrome Store, but